-Outside of the physiological roles in childbirth, oxytocin acts as in the brain as a neuropeptide and influences social activity and group bonding.
+Outside of the physiological roles in childbirth, oxytocin acts in the brain as a neuropeptide and influences social activity and group bonding.

 A mother’s oxytocin levels also play a role in a baby’s response to early life stress, both before and after the baby is born.
-Yes, you can blame your mom if your brain isn’t wired the same way as others.[study]
+Yes, you can blame your mom if your brain isn’t wired the same way as others.[ref]

-Culture plays a role in how the oxytocin gene variants are interpreted.
-For example, one study found that while Americans with a genetic variant were likely to seek out emotional support, Koreans were not.
+Interestingly, culture seems to play a role in the interpretation of the oxytocin gene variants.
+For example, one study found that Caucasian Americans with a genetic variant were likely to seek out emotional support, but Koreans were not.[ref]

 There are a couple of common genetic variants that influence a person’s level of oxytocin.

-GG: More oxytocin, empathetic, optimistic, seeks and gives emotional support[study][study]
+- G/G: More oxytocin, empathetic, optimistic, seeks and gives emotional support[ref][ref]

-AG: Not as empathetic, not generally as social with groups
+- A/G: Not as empathetic, not generally as social with groups

-AA: Not as empathetic, not generally as social with groups[study]
+- A/A: Not as empathetic, not generally as social with groups[ref]

-GT: Less empathetic, more socially inhibited[study], possibly more creative
+- G/T: Less empathetic, more socially inhibited[ref], possibly more creative

 Looking to change your oxytocin levels?
 Here are several ways that research shows to alter your levels.